VictorMGomes/victormgomes/README.md

 ---

-### Checkout the pinned repositories to see some of my public project
+### Check out the pinned repositories to see some of my public projects